No products in the cart.

 - Authorize.Net eCheck payments: In addition to card payments, the plugin integrates eCheck payments that supports checking, business checking and savings account types.

-- Authorize.Net Overview page: Save your precious time by seeing all your payment transaction in an overview page.
+- Authorize.Net Overview page: Save your precious time by seeing all your payment transactions on an overview page.
 You don’t have to log in to your site for viewing these transactions.

 - Process Refunds: Process partial and full refunds from Authorize.Net overview page easily.